cozy/create-cozy-app/README.md

 yarn watch:standalone
 ```

-After the webpack build, your app should be available at http://localhost:8080
+After the webpack build, your app should be available at http://localhost:8888

 #### Known limitations

 For now, this project has only been tested on GNU/Linux and MacOS.

 ## Community

 ### Maintainer

-The lead maintainer for cozy-create-app and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!
+The lead maintainer for create-cozy-app and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!

 ### What's Cozy?